UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7/Kaleidoscope-ch7.md

 [resources available on-line](http://en.wikipedia.org/wiki/Static_single_assignment_form).
 The focus for this chapter is on how traditional imperative language front-ends can use the LLVM support for mutable values without performing SSA conversion up-front.
 While, LLVM requires IR in SSA form (there's no such thing as "non-SSA mode").
-Constructing the SSA form requires non-trivial algorithms and data structures, so it is both wasteful and error-prone for every front-end to have to manage implementing such a thing.
+Constructing the SSA form usually would require non-trivial algorithms and data structures, so it is both wasteful and error-prone for every front-end to have to manage implementing such a thing.
+Thus, LLVM provides a consistent and simpler solution.

 ### Memory in LLVM
 The trick to the apparent incompatibility of SSA in LLVM IR and mutable values in imperative languages